Collective Energy Transfer to a Spectator Atom via Multi-Center Intermolecular Coulombic Decay: Abstract

 \section{Abstract}

-Molecular mechanisms that enable concerted transfer of energy from several photoacceptors to a distinct reaction center are most desirable for the utilization of light-energy.
-Here we show that intermolecular Coulombic decay, a channel which enables non-local disposal of energy in photoexcited molecules, offers an avenue for such a novel energy-transfer mechanism.
+{ Molecular mechanisms that enable collective and upconverted energy transfer from multiple photoacceptors to a non-absorbing spectator reaction center are highly desirable for efficient light-energy utilization.
+Here, we show that intermolecular Coulombic decay (ICD), a nonlocal energy-relaxation channel in photoexcited molecules, offers an avenue for such a novel energy-transfer mechanism.
 On irradiation of pyridine-argon gas mixture at 266 nm and at low laser intensities, we observed a surprisingly dominant formation of argon cations.
-Our measurements on the laser-power dependence of the yield of the Ar cations reveal that intermolecular Coulombic interactions concertedly localize the excitation energy of several photoexcited pyridines at the argon reaction center and ionize it.
-The density of the reaction center offers an efficient handle to optimize this concerted energy-transfer.
-This mechanism paves the way for a new $\pi$-molecular light-harvesting system, and can also contribute to biomolecular stability against photodamage.
+Measurements of the laser‐power dependence, together with systematic studies of Ar$^+$ yield versus laser intensity and molecular density, reveal that ICD mediates the collective funneling of excitation energy from multiple photoexcited pyridine molecules to a non-photoabsorbing argon atom, leading to its ionization.
+The density of the reaction center offers an efficient handle to optimize this collective energy transfer.
+This mechanism opens new avenues in light-harvesting design and may help explain the remarkable resistance of biomolecules to photodamage.}